SchwinnL/SchwinnL.github.io/_pages/about.md

 ### News

-- June, 2024: Open PhD position available at my research group at the chair of Prof. Stephan Günnemann!
-For more information, see [here](/files/E13_Geomar.pdf)
+- June, 2024: <s>Open PhD position available at my research group at the chair of Prof. Stephan Günnemann!
+For more information, see [here](/files/E13_Geomar.pdf)</s> (Position is filled!)

 - December, 2023: I am one of the review process chairs of the [2024 Conference on Lifelong Learning Agents (CoLLAs)](https://lifelong-ml.cc/Conferences/2024/dates).
 Looking forward to see everyone in Pisa!